andrewchernow/libpcl/mainpage.md

 PCL began in ~2000 as a small utility library.
 Over the years, more functionality has been added and the project continued to mature.
 Below are some of the features of PCL:

-* Unified character handling via tchar_t: UTF-16 on windows and UTF-8 on Unixes
+* Unified character handling via pchar_t: UTF-16 on windows and UTF-8 on Unixes
 * Suite of safe string functions: unlike strcpy or sprintf
 * Robust error management: stack trace, PCL error code, per thread error context
 * Process management: exec, popen, process path, etc.